-“I was pulled toward Jayne’s research because of how profound the quantitative data is,” Bollard told Parentology.
+“I was pulled toward Jayne’s research because of how profound the quantitative data is,” Bollard tells Parentology.
 “It demonstrates such beneficial outcomes as weight gain, relaxation, decreased hospital stay, and improved feeds, to name a few physical and physiological benefits.”

 Does It Work?

-Bollard and her cohorts conducted a study on the use of PAL at UCLA Mattel, and the results were promising.
+Bollard and her colleagues conducted a study on the use of PAL at UCLA Mattel, and the results were promising.
 “70% of the premature babies who participated in the study demonstrated an increased average number of sucks within five minutes of the PAL session,” Bollard says.

 In fact, the PAL proved to have healing powers beyond what it does for the infant.
-Parents, caregivers, and hospital staff often experience great emotional stress while working with an NICU child.
+Parents, caregivers, and hospital staff often experience great emotional stress while working with a NICU child.
 The singing pacifier has a calming effect on adults, and it allows the parents to bond with their child even when they are separated by the plastic walls of the incubator.

 The songs are sometimes an original melody, but many are written by way of lyric substitution.
-Bollard explains that they will borrow the melody from one of the parents’ favorite songs and replace the lyrics with personalized verses that carry special meaning for the family.
+Bollard explains they borrow the melody from one of the parents’ favorite songs and replace the lyrics with personalized verses that carry special meaning for the family.